 When the game came out it was a breath of fresh air for survival horror fans.
 It more or less took the good parts of older games like Silent Hill, Resident Evil, and Fatal Frame, and mashed them together into one brilliant, cohesive monster that served as a spiritual successor to System Shock, but played like an action horror shooter.

 Dead Space is one of those games where the graphics and sound actually are integral to the experience of the game.
-One of the most prevalent factors that media and players had gawked about is the darkness.
+One of the most prevalent factors that media and players gawked about is the darkness.
 The ship is almost always dark, and your measly little RIG suit flashlight absolutely does not help.
 Lights are always flashing on and off, sparks flying from broken components, fires illuminate the eerie corridors of the ship, and the lights conveniently cut out at opportune times (on purpose of course, which eventually starts to detract from the horror when you learn the game’s tricks) when a bunch of necros are about to attack you.
-The sound is also brilliantly done in the same way.
+Mixing with the lighting design, the sound is also brilliantly done in the same way.
 The smallest enemy happens to make the most frightening sounds, which seems to be the way the game goes.

 Unfortunately, the classic survival horror feel does not persist throughout the entirety of the game because of the game mechanics – simply put, this game was made in the vein of RE4 and it shows.
 For the first few chapters you stay scared or at least concerned, as you don’t have much ammo or any upgrades, and during this unfamiliar stage you feel you may die at any turn.
 You won’t, though, unless you absolutely can’t aim or melee and you don’t know how hands worl.
 I won’t claim to be amazing at survival horror games: yea I can beat RE4, 5, 6 on professional, yea I can beat the old RE games on speed runs without shooting things, etc. If you can play pretty much any other game, you can’t suck at Dead Space.
 I died 1 time in the first 8 chapters from an actual normal enemy, and I died 2 times on bosses – one because I had no idea I was supposed to cryo-freeze him, and one because I had no idea how to actually use the kinetic gun.